 Having heard the case, the manager will determine whether a final written warning should be issued.
 Any warning at this stage will remain in place for 12 months.
 The employee may be required to participate in further training or development and further targets will be set to be achieved over a review period.
-The employee should be advised that unless improvement over a sustained period of time is evident at the end of the review period, the matter will progress to Stage 3, at which redeployment or termination of employee whether performance has become satisfactory or whether further action will be taken under Stage 3.
+The employee should be advised that unless improvement over a sustained period of time is evident at the end of the review period, the matter will progress to Stage 3, at which redeployment or termination of employment may result.
+At the end of the review period, the manager will advise the employee whether performance has become satisfactory or whether further action will be taken under Stage 3.